casevechiaj/Burninator-3010-fan/README.md

 The NextG UHF should have the same dimensions as the Dragon UHF, Rapido HF should also fit.

 ## Anything else?
-Besides the toolhead, there’s also a small custom Stealthchanger dock with an inbuilt PTFE wiper and spring-steel blocker, an adapter to use along other Draftshift docks, a Stealthchanger backplate, and an MGN12H (Voron-2) and MGN7H (Voron-0) carriage with x-endstop and klicky mount, for standalone, non-toolchanger printers.
+Besides the toolhead, there’s also a small custom adjustable Stealthchanger dock with an inbuilt PTFE wiper and spring-steel blocker, an adapter to use along other Draftshift docks, a Stealthchanger backplate, and an MGN12H (Voron-2) and MGN7H (Voron-0) carriage with x-endstop and klicky mount, for standalone, non-toolchanger printers.

 <img src="https://github.com/The-Duke-96/Burninator/blob/main/Images/toolhead_explosion.png" width="600" height="400">